shilangyu/nfa-sandbox/README.md

 # NFA sandbox

-A sandbox for creating, running, and testing NFAs.
+A sandbox for creating, running, saving, and testing NFAs.

-TODO: save as svg/latex/png

 TODO: change how start links work.
 Allow for only one, make it the initial state.